-24. Claimant and her siblings live with Father and Mother.
+- 23. Claimant and his siblings live with Father and Mother.
 Father is a physician who works long hours when he is home.
 Father often travels for conferences and speaking engagements and is out of the house up to 50 percent of the time.
-Mother is an accountant who works from home 32 hours per week.

-- 25. The family home is 4,400 square feet in size and has six bedrooms.
+Mother is an accountant who works from home 32 hours per week. - 24.
+The family home is 4,400 square feet in size and has six bedrooms.
 One of the bedrooms is downstairs; that room houses the family's musical instruments, including a piano.
 The children all have their own bedrooms upstairs.
 The kitchen and dining room are downstairs.
-According to Mother, the house's layout is not "open concept," so when Mother is in the kitchen, she cannot see the dining room, living room, or the room where the musical instruments are kept. - 26.
-For years, Claimant has had an issue with swallowing food.
-It often takes her 90 to 120 minutes to finish a meal, which requires someone to sit with her and remind her to eat, chew, and swallow.
-Claimant will occasionally pocket food in her cheek and will not swallow it.
-Claimant is prone to eloping from the dinner table with a mouthful of food.
-She sometimes does cartwheels with a mouthful of food, which poses a choking hazard to her. - 27.
-Claimant and her younger brother both have issues with rigidity and inflexibility which causes them to have frequent altercations, leaving Claimant's younger brother injured.
+According to Mother, the house's layout is not "open concept," so when Mother is in the kitchen, she cannot see the dining room, living room, or the room where the musical instruments are kept. - 25.
+Claimant enjoys stacking couch pillows and cushions and running into them.
+(See Ex.
+B.) Claimant does not understand that parts of the sofa, such as the armrests and the internal wooden framing, are hard and so he hurts himself when he runs into those parts of the sofa.
+Claimant also enjoys climbing onto and jumping from the sofa and the home's stairs.
+None of the flooring surfaces in the home are carpeted, so Claimant can injure himself easily if he jumps from a high distance and lands on a hard surface.
+(See Ex.
+D, pp. B9-B11 [showing injuries to Claimant's teeth and mouth he sustained when jumping into the sofa and landing hard on the floor].)
+Claimant also regularly puts inedible objects, such as coins, toys, and remote controls in his mouth.
+(See id., pp. B13-B14.)
+In addition, Claimant frequently likes to hide from Mother because he thinks it is funny-this can lead him to be in unsafe situations where he is at risk of injury.
+(Id., p.
+B16 [note from parent of Claimant's classmate stating Claimant was nearly struck by a car that was backing up while he was playing behind it without supervision].)

+- 26. Claimant and his older sister both have issues with rigidity and inflexibility which causes them to have frequent altercations, leaving Claimant injured.
 (Ex.
-D, pp. B12, B15 [showing injuries to Claimant's younger brother's arms and face from fighting with Claimant]; Ex.
-H [teacher noting that Claimant's younger brother sustained injuries fighting with Claimant, teacher was concerned younger brother's recent aggressive behavior was learned from Claimant].) - 28.
+D, pp. B12, B15 [showing injuries to Claimant's arms and face from fighting with his older sister]; Ex.
+H [teacher noting that Claimant sustained injuries fighting with older sister, teacher concerned Claimant's recent aggressive behavior was learned from older sister].) - 27.
 Mother began keeping a log of Claimant's challenging behaviors in anticipation of the hearing.
-(Ex F.) These include, for example: (1) eloping from the dinner table to do cartwheels with a mouthful of food; (2) attempting to elope from home to ride her bike without permission; (3) opening the home's front door without permission when a stranger rang the doorbell; (4) attempting to climb the home's stairs on the wrong side of the banister and jumping from the stairs, and climbing onto furniture more generally; and (5) fighting with her younger brother.
+(Ex C.) These include, for example: (1) jumping off of furniture and the home's stairs; (2) putting inedible objects in his mouth; (3) hiding from Mother in parking lots; (4) opening the home's front door without permission when a stranger rang the doorbell; and (5) fighting with his older sister.
 According to Mother, these behaviors happen multiple times a day if Claimant does not receive one-on-one supervision at home.